-- A registered individual must not hold himself or herself out, and a registered firm must not hold itself or its registered individuals out, in a manner that could reasonably be expected to deceive or mislead a person as to any of the following matters: - (a) the proficiency, experience, or qualifications of the registrant; - (b) the nature of the person's relationship, or potential relationship, with the registrant; - (c) the products or services provided, or to be provided, by the registrant.
+(1) Registered individuals must not hold themselves out, and a registered firm must not hold itself or its registered individuals out, in a manner that could reasonably be expected to deceive or mislead any person or company as to any of the following matters:

-- (2) Without limiting subsection (1), a registered individual must not use any of the following: - (a) a title, designation, award, or recognition that is based partly or entirely on that registered individual's sales activity or revenue generation; - a corporate officer title unless their sponsoring firm has appointed that registered individual to that corporate office pursuant to applicable corporate law; - (c) a title or designation, unless the individual's sponsoring firm has approved the use by that registered individual of that title or designation.
+- (a) the proficiency, experience, qualifications or category of registration of the registrant; - (b) the nature of the person's relationship, or potential relationship, with the registrant; - (c) the products or services provided, or to be provided, by the registrant. - (2) For greater certainty, and without limiting subsection (1), a registered individual who interacts with clients must not use any of the following: - (a) if based partly or entirely on that registered individual's sales activity or revenue generation, a title, designation, award, or recognition; - (b) a corporate officer title, unless their sponsoring firm has appointed that registered individual to that corporate office pursuant to applicable corporate law; - (c) if the individual's sponsoring firm has not approved the use by that registered individual of a title or designation, that title or designation.